Considerations when choosing a check valve

-When choosing a check valve it is important to make a cost-benefit analysis of the specific system.
-Often focus is to reduce cost and at the same time obtain the lowest possible pressure loss, but when it comes to check valves a higher safety equals a higher pressure loss.
+When choosing a check valve, it is important to make a cost-benefit analysis of the specific system.
+Focus is often to reduce cost and at the same time obtain the lowest possible pressure loss, but when it comes to check valves, a higher safety equals a higher pressure loss.
 So in order to make sure the check valve protects the system properly, each system has to be assessed individually, and factors such as the risk of water hammer, acceptable pressure loss, and the financial consequence of installing a check valve with a too high safety margin against water hammer have to be considered.
 Please go to How to choose the right check valve for more details.

 There are various types of check valves available for water and wastewater applications.
 They work in different ways but serve the same purpose.
 AVK offers a wide range of swing check valves, ball check valves, tilted disc check valves, slanted seat check valves, nozzle check valves and silent check valves.
+Go to the complete range in our product finder.
 The most common types of check valves for water and wastewater are swing check valves and ball check valves:

 What is water hammer?

-The consequent pressure wave (surge) can cause considerable damage to the system including pipe cracks, bursts, cavitation and implosion due to vacuum pressures being formed.
-It is also important to note that these failures may not be due to one single, large surge pressure but by repeated surges which eventually cause fatigue failure of the system.
+When a pressure surge occurs, although it may only last for a very short time, it can amplify the normal system pressures by up to 10 times or more.
+This can cause considerable damage to the system including pipe cracks, bursts, cavitation, and implosion due to vacuum pressures being formed.
+Apart from the resulting costs and downtime these failures cause, the health and safety risks are also considerable.
+These failures may not be due to one single, large pressure surge but due to repeated surges which eventually cause fatigue failure of the system.